 The NAMC Mission

-Founded in Oakland, California in 1969 by Ray Dones and Joseph Debro, NAMC is the oldest minority construction trade association in the United States with over 50 Hall of Fame members and Legacy Builders and an annual project capacity of over one billion dollars nationally.
+Founded in Oakland, California in 1969 by Ray Dones and Joseph Debro, NAMC is the oldest minority construction trade association in the United States with over 50 Hall of Fame members and Legacy Contractor Builders, a combined annual project capacity of over a billion dollars, and more than 10,000 skilled workers nationally.
 Through a network of local chapters and in collaboration with strategic and corporate partnerships, NAMC assists members with building capacity by providing access to opportunity, advocacy, and contractor development training.

 The National Association of Minority Contractors (NAMC) has a strong foundational history that has established a great legacy for the organization.
 NAMC’s presence and voice in this industry is of even greater need today than ever before to continue the mission of providing Access (contract & resource opportunities), Advocacy (legislative impact), and Contractor Readiness (training, capacity building, and growth) for our members.
 The association strives to accomplish its goals in collaboration with major corporate partners, strategic alliances, and public agencies.
 The presence of NAMC today is a testament to its continuing legacy.
 The construction market is a relationship-driven industry.
 Business relationships must be developed; the strategies and approaches for pursuing, winning, and executing business is paramount.
 The future of NAMC lies in the enhancement of its Student Chapter Program as well as expanding our relationships with corporate partners to deliver the stated benefits of access, advocacy, and contractor readiness to our membership.